hikeventures/hikeventures.github.io/_posts/events/2018-09-12-Scandinavian-OutDoor-Group.markdown

 It started with the trade fairs and of course on the Scandinavian village and after that more projects have developed so all the projects where the Scandinavian brands can benefit from working together against or towards other markets they can find.

-We have projects where we invite retailers and press to Scandinavia to try gear and to try out real Scandinavian stuff in Scandinavia and when they go home they know everthing about brands and products when they have tried it in the right environment.
+We have projects where we invite retailers and press to Scandinavia to try gear and to try out real Scandinavian stuff in Scandinavia and when they go home they know everything about brands and products when they have tried it in the right environment.

 It sounds like a really good thing.